getify/Functional-Light-JS/ch8.md

 Gone are all the imperative variable declarations and conditionals, and in their place we have clean and declarative list operations chained together.

 If this version is harder for you read right now than the original, don't worry.
-The original is unquestionably the more common imperative form you're familiar with.
+The original is unquestionably the imperative form you're probably more familiar with.
 Part of your evolution to become a functional programmer is to develop a recognition of FP patterns such as list operations.
 Over time, these will jump out of the code more readily as your sense of code readability shifts to declarative style.

 Before we leave this topic, let's take a reality check: the example here is heavily contrived.
 Not all code segments will be straightforwardly modeled as list operations.
 The pragmatic take-away is to develop the instinct to look for these opportunities, but not get too hung up on code acrobatics; some improvement is better than none.
 Always step back and ask if you're **improving or harming** code readability.